al0cam/dualNBack/README.md

 - [ ] Settings Modal
     - [x] On click outside modal close
     - [x] Insert settings for N value
-    - [ ] Rework settings to use a more resilient solution -> to generate UI code and to add less when updating or changing code
+    - [ ] Rework settings to use a more resilient solution -> to generate UI code and to add less when updating or changing code -> svelte is not deeply reactive therefore I need to use OOP
 - [x] Icons
 - [x] fix bug where the game doesn't display letters after it is stopped -> fixed by adding new AbortController
 - [x] grid reset on stop